Laois county football team

 The Laois county football team (/liːʃ/ LEESH) represents Laois in men's Gaelic football and is governed by Laois GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Leinster Senior Football Championship and the National Football League.

 Laois's home ground is O'Moore Park, Portlaoise.
-The team's manager is Billy Sheehan.
+The team's manager is Justin McNulty.

 The team last won the Leinster Senior Championship in 2003 and the National League in 1986.
 Laois has never won the All-Ireland Senior Championship.

 History

 Laois contested the second ever All-Ireland Senior Football Championship (SFC) final in 1889.

 In 1926, the county won the final of the first National Football League competition, defeating Dublin.

 Laois's only other appearance in an All-Ireland SFC decider was in 1936.

 Laois defeated Monaghan by a point in the 1985–86 National Football League final.
 Liam Irwin and Colm Browne both won All Stars for their performances that year.
 However, Wicklow knocked the team out of the Leinster SFC.

 During the 1990s Laois had a number of successes at minor and under-21 level, including All-Ireland Minor Football Championships in 1996 and 1997.

 During the mid-2000s Laois football became a strong force at all age levels.

 Under former Kerry and Kildare manager Mick O'Dwyer, Laois finished as National Football League runner-up and Leinster Senior Football Championship winner in 2003.
 Laois would go on to contest the Leinster Senior Football Championship Final again in 2004 (lost after a replay) and 2005 (lost by one point).
 During the same period the minor county team won the All-Ireland Minor Football Championship again in 2003 and the Leinster Minor Football Championship in 2004, 2005 and 2007, while the under-21 county team won the Leinster Under-21 Football Championship in 2006 and 2007.

 In 2006, Mick O'Dwyer's management of Laois ended and former Limerick manager Liam Kearns replaced him.
 Laois reached the finals of both the O'Byrne Cup and Leinster SFC in his first season as manager: calls for Kearns to be sacked after one season, with former players and club delegates saying "the man has to go", went unheeded.